ortus-docs/commandbox-docs/installation.md

 By default when a package is installed, a directory is created in the install path that is named after the package slug.
 Setting `createPackageDirectory` to `false` will skip the creation of that folder and dump the contents of the package right into the install path.

-Note, when this is set to `false`, no path will be added to the `installpaths` directory and the package cannot be removed by the `unisntall` command.
+Note, when this is set to `false`, no path will be added to the `installpaths` directory and the package cannot be removed by the `uninstall` command.

 ## packageDirectory